Image to Word — Extract Text from Photos

 Yes, but results vary by document quality.
 Thermal receipts fade and may convert poorly.
 Fresh, high-contrast receipts work well.
 Business cards usually convert accurately for names, phone numbers, and addresses.
 Small fonts, decorative text, and logos containing text may need manual correction.
 For critical data like phone numbers, always verify.

-JPEG to DOCX (OCR) | File Converter Lab
+Image to Word — Extract Text from Photos | File Converter Lab